The Wolf House: Production

 For its production, it received support from several projects including the Chile Fund for Film Project Development and the FONDART from the National Council of Culture and the Arts.

+It took five years to develop the film in the workshop with animators independently.
+It incorporates both drawn and stop motion animation; the former for opening and ending scene, while the latter using various objects into different forms entirely such as clay, paint, papier-mâché, and puppets, similar to the previous short films created by León and Cociña.
+It also utilizes a single/shot sequence in order to appear like a one-shot film (except for the live-action metafictional opening scene).

 Filming

 The film was shot in several studios and exhibitions at museums of different cities from Latin America and Europe including the Upstream Gallery in Amsterdam, Netherlands, the Kampnagel in Hamburg, Germany and the Chilean National Museum of Fine Arts in Santiago, Chile.

 Release

 It had its world premiere at the 68th Berlin International Film Festival on February 22, 2018.
 It was also screened at the Annecy International Animation Film Festival where it won the Jury Distinction, the Monterrey International Film Festival and other Chilean festivals including the Valdivia Film Festival and the Viña del Mar International Film Festival.